Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Validation Plots

 Another concern is the effect of anisotropic momentum from SNe which leads to a sub-resolution generation of angular momentum.
 To address this, we compare the net feedback torque the star particles at a given radius impart on the system versus the net feedback torques acting on the gas at a given radius.
 This essentially gives a metric of how significantly numerical effects may be biasing our results.
-In Fig.~\ref{fig:nonconservedTorque}, we show that this net torque from the star particles is 1-3 orders of magnitude lower than the torque acting on the gas within the disk.
-This ratio is also not strictly positive or negative within the disk and does not follow the same trend seen in the feedback torque, implying it is not systematically biasing our conclusions.
+In Fig.~\ref{fig:nonconservedTorque}, we show that this net torque from the star particles is 1-3 orders of magnitude lower than the torque acting on the gas within the disc.
+This ratio is also not strictly positive or negative within the disc and does not follow the same trend seen in the feedback torque, implying it is not systematically biasing our conclusions.
 Within the iCGM, this ratio is higher on average.
 This is due to both slightly higher residual torques, as well as much lower overall torques due to the relatively small number of SNe in the iCGM.
-The spikes seen, particularly in \textbf{m12m} are largely due to the SNe torque values being near zero near half a disk radii.
-The ratio of total torques from deviations in isotropy of SNe from star particles to total torque acting on the gas mass elements is 0.004 in the inner disk and 0.01 in the outer disk.
+The spikes seen, particularly in \textbf{m12m} are largely due to the SNe torque values being near zero near half a disc radii.
+The ratio of total torques from deviations in isotropy of SNe from star particles to total torque acting on the gas mass elements is 0.004 in the inner disc and 0.01 in the outer disc.
+We additionally present a separate test in Fig.~\ref{fig:nonconservedTorqueFromLinearMomentum}, which instead of directly using the anisotropic angular momentum imparted onto the system by each SNe, uses the anisotropic linear momentum to calculate the associated torque at that star particles given position.
+At all radii, this ratio is several orders of magnitude smaller than the previous test.